FitzAlan

-FitzAlan is an English patronymic surname of Anglo-Norman origin, descending from the Breton knight Alan fitz Flaad (d.
-1120), who accompanied king Henry I to England on his succession.
+FitzAlan is an English patronymic surname of Anglo-Norman origin, descending from the Breton knight Alan fitz Flaad (died 1120), who accompanied King Henry I to England on his succession.
 He was grandson of the Seneschal of the Bishop of Dol.
 The FitzAlan family shared a common patrilineal ancestry with the House of Stuart.

 The FitzAlans held the Earldom of Arundel from 1267 to 1580.

 Variants of this surname include Fitz-Alan, Fitzalan, Fitzallen, and Fitz Alan.
-The noble family of bearing this surname would eventually abandon their patronymic in favor of a toponymic surname, Arundel or Arundell, a reference to their title in the Peerage of England, but use of the FitzAlan surname is often retained in the historical literature.

 Family members

 Notable people with the surname FitzAlan include: